 Though ATMs are widespread, make sure you have a backup plan.
 Even if you tell your bank you’re going to India, transactions may still trigger a block on your card.
 Also, ATMs in India frequently suffer technical issues.
 Lastly, you won’t have any control over the exchange rates on offer, so it’s a good idea to carry some cash with you.

 Indian State ATMs usually accept MasterCard and Visa.
-As a general rule, ATMs operated by the largest banks offer the best exchange rates.
+As a general rule, ATMs operated by the largest banks offer the best exchange rates of INR.